turboapps/docs/server/hub_server/administration.md

 The **Federation** page allows you to configure federation across multiple domains to reduce setup time and keep domain resources in sync.
 According to these settings, the server will will periodically check the source domain for updates and replicate any changes.
 The available configurations are described below:

-- **Domain URL**: A federation source URL from which domain resourecs will be replicated.
+- **Domain URL**: A federation source URL from which domain resources will be replicated.

 - **API Key**: The API key is used to access federation resources from the federation source.
 This API key must be configured as a system-level key on the source server.
 See [Managing API Keys](/docs/server/hub-server/administration#managing-hub-managing-api-keys) for information on configured API keys.